 We plan to finance our future cash needs through public or private equity or debt offerings, including under the Open Market Sale AgreementSM, or the Sales Agreement, we entered into with Jefferies LLC in June 2020, BD Arrangements or a combination of these potential financing sources.
 Additional capital may not be available in sufficient amounts, on reasonable terms or when we need it, if at all.
 While the long-term economic impact of either the COVID-19 pandemic or the conflict between Russia and Ukraine is difficult to assess or predict, each of these events has caused significant disruptions to the global financial markets and contributed to a general global economic slowdown.
 Furthermore, inflation rates, particularly in the United States and the U.K., have increased recently to levels not seen in decades.
 Increased inflation may result in increased operating costs (including labor costs) and may affect our operating budgets.
 In addition, the U.S. Federal Reserve has raised, and is expected to further raise, interest rates in response to concerns about inflation.
 Increases in interest rates, especially if coupled with reduced government spending and volatility in financial markets, may further increase economic uncertainty and heighten these risks.
-If the financial market disruptions and economic slowdown deepen or persist, we may not be able to access additional capital on favorable terms, or at all, which could in the future negatively affect our financial condition and our ability to pursue our business strategy.
+Moreover, the recent closures of Silicon Valley Bank, or SVB, and Signature Bank have resulted in broader financial institution liquidity risk and concerns.
+Although as of March 31, 2023, we had only approximately \$6.0 million in deposits and other accounts with SVB, which is now a division of First Citizens Bank, consisting of \$4.0 million in letters of credit related to our facilities lease and approximately \$1.9 million held in a sweep account used to purchase shares in money-market funds through SVB, and we incurred no losses as a result of the closure of SVB, future adverse developments with respect to specific financial institutions or the broader financial services industry may lead to market-wide liquidity shortages that could materially harm our business and financial condition.
+In this regard, we continue to maintain our cash at SVB and other banks, often in balances that exceed the current FDIC insurance limits, and the failure of any bank in which we deposit our funds could reduce the amount of cash we have available for our operations or delay our ability to access such funds.
+Any such failure may increase the possibility of a sustained deterioration of financial market liquidity, or illiquidity at clearing, cash management and/or custodial financial institutions.
+In the event we have a commercial relationship with a bank that has failed or is otherwise distressed, we may experience delays or other issues in meeting our financial obligations.
+If other banks and financial institutions fail or become insolvent in the future in response to financial conditions affecting the banking system and financial markets, our ability to access our cash, cash equivalents and investments, including transferring funds, making payments or receiving funds may be threatened and our ability to raise additional capital could be substantially impaired, any of which could materially and adversely affect our business and financial condition.
+In any event, if the financial market disruptions and economic slowdown deepen or persist, we may not be able to access additional capital on favorable terms, or at all, which could negatively affect our financial condition and our ability to pursue our business strategy.

-If adequate funds are not available from public or private equity or debt offerings on acceptable terms when needed, in order to continue the development of product candidates outside of the scope of the collaboration with Merck we may need to:
+If adequate funds are not available from public or private equity or debt offerings on acceptable terms, in order to continue the development of product candidates outside of the scope of the collaboration with Merck we may need to: